 WebRTC is a peer-to-peer protocol, and it is possible that connections will fail to connect.
 The most common cause

 for failure is a firewall that the protocol cannot traverse.
-When OpenTok detects this failure, the TB object dispatches
+When OpenTok detects this failure, the OT object dispatches

 exception event object, with the